pshtif/Voxelizer/README.md

 ## 3rd Party Libraries

-List of 3rd Party libraries used in the project
+List of additional libraries used in the project

 * Geome3 Library (https://github.com/pshtif/geometry3Sharp)